U.S. urged to go slow on easing coronavirus lockdown, even as jobless claims surge

 "We are in the midst of a week of heartache," Vice President Mike Pence said during a White House briefing on Wednesday, but added, "we are beginning to see glimmers of hope."

-At the same briefing, President Donald Trump said he would like to reopen the U.S. economy with a "big bang" but not before the death toll is on the down slope.
+At the same briefing, President Donald Trump said he would like to reopen the U.S. economy with a "big bang" but not before the death toll is headed downward.

-Trump did not offer a time frame, but his chief economic adviser, Larry Kudlow, said on Tuesday a resumption of commerce was possible in four to eight weeks.
+Small businesses and workers, particularly in the service industries, were bearing the brunt of the lockdown measures.

+Outside Grand Rapids, Michigan, 22-year-old Jocelyn Ockerse, recently lost her job as a hairdresser while her husband, a drivers' education instructor, also is out of work.
+Neither has been approved for unemployment benefiTs.

+Keith Howard, 60, said he has been relying on the local food bank and waiting for his unemployment benefits to arrive since he was laid off last month from his job as a cleaner at Chatham University in Pittsburgh, Pennsylvania.

+"The only thing I can do is go about it one day at a time," Howard told Reuters by phone.

-(Reporting by Doina Chiacu, Maria Caspani, Gabriella Borter and Peter Szekely; Writing by Peter Szekely; Editing by Alistair Bell)
+(Reporting by Doina Chiacu, Maria Caspani, Additional reporting by Gabriella Borter, Nathan Layne, Stephanie Kelly and Peter Szekely; Writing by Peter Szekely and Sonya Hepinstall; Editing by Alistair Bell)

 ((Peter.Szekely@thomsonreuters.com; (646) 223-5302; Reuters Messaging: @peszeke))